kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 - `query(start: int, end: int)`: Retrieve the number of subscribers that have signed up between `start` and `end` (inclusive).

 You can assume that all values get cleared at the end of the day, and that you will not be asked for `start` and `end` values that wrap around midnight.

+## Daily Coding Problem: Problem #697 [Hard]

+This problem was asked by Google.

+Implement an LRU (Least Recently Used) cache.
+It should be able to be initialized with a cache size `n`, and contain the following methods:

+- `set(key, value)`: sets `key` to `value`.
+If there are already `n` items in the cache and we are adding a new item, then it should also remove the least recently used item.
+- `get(key)`: gets the value at `key`.
+If no such key exists, return null.

+Each operation should run in O(1) time.